What the IRS WISP Template PDF Is—and Why You Need It

 The IRS developed a sample WISP template through its Security Summit initiative—a public-private partnership between the IRS, state tax agencies, and the tax industry—specifically for small practices and sole practitioners who lack dedicated IT staff.
 Published alongside IRS Publication 4557, Safeguarding Taxpayer Data, the template gives you a ready-to-customize document that satisfies federal requirements without requiring a legal or IT team to build from scratch.

 This guide walks you through where to find and download the template, what each section requires, and how to tailor it to your practice size and complexity.
 Whether you operate as a sole practitioner or manage a growing accounting firm with multiple staff members, the WISP requirement applies to you.
-For a full breakdown of your obligations, our IRS WISP requirements guide covers the regulatory framework in detail.
+For a detailed breakdown of your obligations, our IRS WISP requirements guide covers the regulatory framework in detail.

 Tax Firm Cybersecurity by the Numbers